maddencs/pycapsule/README.md

 # PyCapsule
 Python library for consuming the <a href="http://developer.capsulecrm.com">Capsule CRM API.</a>

 The goal of this project is to make interacting with Capsule CRM's API very simple in Python.
-The documentation below covers the functional parts of the library.
+The documentation below covers the tested and functional parts of the library.

 ### Installation
 To install the PyCapsule library simply clone the repository into your project directory like this: